sam-doomguy/documentation-api/Profiles.md

 Example request to get a profile and its rule settings.

+Note: A deprecation warning will be included in the response for rules that are deprecated.

 ```
 curl -H "Content-Type: application/vnd.api+json" \
 -H "Authorization: ApiKey YOUR-API-KEY" \